Password4j/password4j/README.md

 Create your custom `HashChecker` and use it in `Password.check()`.

 ### Security of Strings
-`String`s are immutable object and stored in the String Pool, a location in the heap memory.
+`String`s are immutable objects and they are stored in the String Pool, a location in the heap memory.
-Since they are almost never garbage collected, an attacker that has access to the memory could read the password just before you use it as input for Password4j.
+Since you do not have control on the Garbage Collector, an attacker that has access to the memory could read the password just before you use it as input for Password4j.
+Even after this, the `String` may be still persisted in memory until the garbage collection occurs.

-It is recommended to use `char[]` instead.
+It is always recommended to use `char[]` instead of `String` <sup>(where possible - If we're talking of a web application, most web containers will pass the password into the `HttpServletRequest` object in plaintext as `String`)</sup>.

 For this reason Password4j provides a `SecureString` class that alleviates this problem.
-The provided `char[]` is wrapped around `SecureString` and it is never converted into a `String` during the process.
+The provided `char[]` is wrapped around `SecureString` and it is never converted into a `String` during the it's lifecycle.

-You can erase erases the underlying `char[]` with `clear()` method.
+You can erase the underlying `char[]` with `clear()` method.
 ```java
 SecureString secure = new SecureString(new char[]{...});